Snicklefritzal/serenity/README.md

 Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.

-#### Clean Skyrim Anniversary Edition
+#### Clean Skyrim Special or Anniversary Edition

 I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
 You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/` by deleting the contents in it.

 #### Start Skyrim

-After you have done everything above and got a clean SSE installation ready, start the Launcher and and let it do the initial graphics check.
+After you have done everything above and got a clean SSE/SAE installation ready, start the Launcher and and let it do the initial graphics check.
 Do not worry about this part as the installation will replace this graphics settings.
 Start the game and exit once you're in the main menu.

 ### Using Wabbajack